Erection: Physiology

 An erection is necessary for natural insemination as well as for the harvesting of sperm for artificial insemination, and is common for children and infants.
 After reaching puberty, erections occur much more frequently.

 An erection occurs when two tubular structures, called the corpora cavernosa, that run the length of the penis, become engorged with venous blood.
 This may result from any of various physiological stimuli, also known as sexual stimulation and sexual arousal.
 The corpus spongiosum is a single tubular structure located just below the corpora cavernosa, which contains the urethra, through which urine and semen pass during urination and ejaculation respectively.
 This may also become slightly engorged with blood, but less so than the corpora cavernosa.
+In some cases, the scrotum becomes tightened during an erection.

-In some cases, the scrotum becomes tightened during an erection, and in most uncircumcised males, the foreskin automatically and gradually retracts throughout the various stages of erection, exposing the glans, though some individuals have to manually retract their foreskin.
+In most uncircumcised adult males, the foreskin automatically and gradually retracts throughout the various stages of erection, exposing the glans, though some individuals need to manually retract their foreskin.
+At birth, the foreskin remains fused to the glans and gradually separates from accumulation of smegma and periodic erections.
+90% of 3-year-old boys experience some level of foreskin retraction, although most penises at this age retain some level of adhesion between the foreskin and glans.
+This increases to 92% among 6-year-old boys, 99% among 16-year-old boys, and nearly 100% of adult males.